derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The CS signal is HIGH, the We signal is LOW, and the Li signal is HIGH, which causes the instruction register to load whatever data is from the RAM at the address.
+The CS signal is HIGH, allowing the RAM module to load data onto the bus.
+THe signal Li signal is HIGH, which causes the instruction register to load whatever data is on the bus, in this case the data from the RAM module.

 Diagram: